BlagojeBlagojevic/cPicker/README.md

 ## Usage

-1.  **Run the Application**: Execute `ColorPicker.exe`.
+1.  **Run the Application**: Execute `stagod.exe`.
 It will likely appear in your system tray by default.
 2.  **Access Main Window**: Click on the system tray icon and select "CPICK" to bring up the main application window.
 3.  **Pick a Color**:
     * Click the "Select Color" button in the main window.